DavidJKTofan/davidtofan.com/content/articles/cloudflare-zero-trust-sase-recommendations/index.md

 | Zero Trust platform (ZTNA + SWG + RBI) |            Cloudflare One           |
 |     Remote Browser Isolation (RBI)     | Cloudflare Remote Browser Isolation |

+- On-ramps: Methods used to route traffic from users or networks into the Cloudflare network.
+- Off-ramps: Methods used to route traffic from Cloudflare to origin servers or private networks.

 ### Tailoring to Use Cases

 Organizations embark on SASE and Zero Trust journeys differently.
 A detailed analysis of specific use cases and risks helps define the optimal approach and roadmap.